Statistics

 He also worked as a script editor on seven series of BBC Radio 4's 'Count Arthur Strong's Radio Show!' and the Alan Partridge movie 'Alpha Papa' (2013).

-Peter Davison will be 73 - 162 credits, including The Doctor in Castrovalva
+Peter Davison was 73 - 162 credits, including The Doctor in Castrovalva

 Peter Davison (born Peter Malcolm Gordon Moffett) was born Peter Moffett in Streatham, London, son of an electrical engineer who was originally from Guyana.
 Before becoming an actor, he attended Winston Churchill School, St John's, Woking, Surrey.
 He studied at the Central School of Speech and Drama.
 His first job was as an actor and assistant stage manager at the Nottingham Playhouse.